 If you’re feeling more New York than Paris, book a table at Employees Only in the city for dinner and cocktails.
 This New York-style cocktail bar and restaurant is home to a range of sophisticated mains and features live burlesque shows on the bar every Friday and Saturday night.

 Not finished yet?
 Visit some of the best bars in Sydney to keep the night going.
 If you’re looking for a warm mulled wine in a cosy spot, The Doss House is for you.
-Like city views?
-Head to Dean & Nancy on 22.
-Or maybe you just need a bar reminiscent of home, head to Grandma’s Bar for mismatched armchairs and rum-heavy cocktails.
+Looking for breathtaking views?
+Head to Dean & Nancy on 22 for playful cocktails and city lights or over to the luxurious Aster Bar for harbour hues unlike any other.

 Take the light rail or an Uber over to Reuben Hills in Surry Hills for breakfast.
 Not only do they make a mean bacon burrito, they’re home to one of the best hot chocolates in Sydney.
 Yes, we’re talking the Nutella hot chocolate.
 There’s really no better pairing than a winter’s day and a hot chocolate.